IQNOMY/platform_documentation/developers/websitescript.rst

 You can also assign the external id manually.
 By using the IQImpressor Javascript object, available after the IQNOMY script is initiated, you can manually track an event.
 By calling
 IQImpressor.trackEvent(tenantId,eventName,eventdata) you can trigger an event that will link a custom external id, to the visitor visiting your website.

+The function IQImpressor.trackEvent(_iqsTenant,'FORM',customData) will take 3 arguments.

+* _iqsTenant: this variable is already defined and will put the id of your account in the function
+* 'FORM': this is the type of event.
+You can use 'FORM' or 'WEBSHOP'.
+Both will do the same.
+* customData: this is your own defined variable where you can put the custom data in.

 example:

 .. code-block:: javascript